kfjahnke/zimt/README.md

 ## using several ISAs/backends in one binary

 If you look at the zimt code, you'll notice that there is no inherent facility to use several ISAs in one binary - instead, everything is made so that you can compile the code for one specific ISA.
-But there is a simple method to combine code for several ISAs in one binary which I have established in lux, and I'll outline it here.
+But there is a simple method to combine code for several ISAs in one binary which I have established in lux, and I'll outline it here; the code I quote below is in the examples/multi_isa folder, where there's also a small shall script 'compile.sh' which compiles and runs the example.

 The trick is to 'dub' the zimt namespace to something ISA-specific with a simple preprocessor #define, and then compile separate TUs, each with it's own set of compiler switches.
 The calling code can then pick the ISA-specific version.
 So if we have ISA specific code like this (file isa-specific.cc):